-Urine stream irregularity
+Urine stream irregularity:

-You may have trouble urinating while standing up after urethral surgery.
+You may have trouble urinating after surgery involving your urethra.
 Sometimes inflammation and swelling can cause urine to spray or your stream to be unpredictable.
 The problem may be temporary or permanent.
 Your surgeon will do all they can to fix it.